 For every 5 car accidents in Broward County, roughly 2 cause an injury or death.

-In 2020, there were a total of 33,094 motor vehicle accidents in Broward County.
-That’s between 90 and 91 car accidents every single day.
-Many of these accidents leave victims struggling with debilitating injuries and struggling with the loss of loved family members.
+In 2022, there were a total of 34,109 motor vehicle accidents in Broward County.
+That’s between 93 and 94 car accidents every single day.
+As a result of those accidents, 231 people were killed and another 20,193 sustained injuries.

 Operating a motor vehicle under the influence of drugs or alcohol is incredibly dangerous.
 In a city like Fort Lauderdale, where there’s no shortage of spots to enjoy a few drinks, drunk driving isn’t all that uncommon.
-Sadly, many of these impaired motorists cause crashes on Fort Lauderdale roads.
+Sadly, many of these impaired drivers cause accidents on the roads.
+The result, in many cases, is catastrophic.

 Studies show that driving while tired is perhaps just as dangerous – if not more so – than driving while drunk.
-Motorists who are on the road for long hours or long after dark tend to cause collisions in Fort Lauderdale.
+Drivers who are on the road for long hours or long after dark tend to cause accidents.

-Speeding is a factor in approximately one out of every four fatal car accidents in the nation.
-In Florida, there are thousands of speed-related crashes every year.
-When a driver exceeds the speed limit in Fort Lauderdale, they’re robbing themselves of the time and distance that are necessary to react and stop when traffic conditions change.
+When a driver exceeds the speed limit, they’re robbing themselves of the time and distance that are necessary to react and stop when traffic conditions change.
+The result: devastating accidents that can have a huge impact on the lives of those involved forever.

 Aggressive Intersection Maneuvers